justinrgarrard/world-of-naevis.net/docs/adventuring/mechanics/languages.md

 {: .exotic-language}
 > ##### Undercommon
 >
-> The verbal language of the City Below.
-This language is required for verbal communication with orcs, kobolds, and any other speaking race in the City.
+> The spoken language of the City Below.
+This language is required for verbal communication with orcs, kobolds, and any other speaking races in the City.

 {: .exotic-language}
 > ##### Infernal